Suspect sought in 2 attempted abductions in Brooklyn

 The child tried to kick the suspect, at which time he let the boy go and ran off.
 The boy was not hurt.

-The suspect is described as an Asian man, approximately 5'9" tall, weighing 180 lbs., with brown eyes and black hair.
+He is described as an Asian man, approximately 5-foot-9 and 180 pounds with brown eyes and black hair.

 He was last seen wearing a black baseball cap, a black jacket with white sleeves, a multi-colored shirt, dark colored jeans and brown sandals.